flipkart-incubator/hbase-orm/README.md

 ## Introduction
 An ultra-light-weight HBase ORM library that enables

+1. object-oriented access of HBase rows (Data Access Object) with minimal code and good testability
-1. reading from and/or writing to HBase tables in Hadoop MapReduce jobs
+2. reading from and/or writing to HBase tables in Hadoop MapReduce jobs
-2. object-oriented access of HBase rows ([Data Access Object](https://en.wikipedia.org/wiki/Data_access_object))
-3. writing high-quality test cases for classes that interact with HBase

 ## Usage